banago/PHPloy/readme.md

     phploy --list

-## Upload other files

-To upload all files, even the ones not tracked by git (e.g. the Composer vendor directory), run:

-    phploy -i

-Or:

-    phploy --included

-Please keep in mind that **all** files not excluded in your phploy.ini will be uploaded.

 ## Updating or "syncing" the remote revision

 If you want to update the `.revision` file on the server to match your current local revision, run: